mit-pkir/beyond-rubrics/modules/setting context/_posts/2000-01-02-DYO-Defining-Constructs.md

 In this activity, you’ll think more deeply about just one of the **constructs** (maker skill or disposition) you hope to support your students to develop.
 The clearer your understanding of a construct, the better you’ll be able to identify growth in students and support to students towards those goals.

-Here is an example of what your whiteboard will look like after this step TEST:
+Here is an example of what your whiteboard will look like after this step:
 ![Whiteboard Example](https://github.com/playfulMIT/beyond-rubrics/blob/gh-pages/img/DefineConstruct3.png)

 ## **Before You Begin**